marmelab/react-admin/docs/Translation.md

 Just like for data fetching and authentication, react-admin is agnostic to your translation backend.
 It relies on a provider for internationalization.
 It's called the `i18nProvider`, and it manages translation and language changes.

-It should be an object with tree methods:
+It should be an object with three methods:

 ```jsx
 // in src/i18nProvider.js